HETAS or not HETAS?

 Who can I use to sweep my chimney and service my stove/fireplace?

 The honest answer is, unless your insurance company or landlord specifies a certain organisation or qualification, then absolutely anybody.
 Again, sweeping and servicing of solid fuel appliances is not covered by building regulations so the same ‘rules’ don’t apply.

 That said, there are a number of options available for those who want a professional to do it.
-Qualified Sweeps: These are holders of the only formal chimney sweeping qualification.
+Qualified Sweeps: These are holders of the NVQ Level 2 in Chimney Sweeping, the only formal chimney sweeping qualification.
 This is a qualification for life.
-Details can be found here

 Or members of any of the following chimney sweeping associations (these are subscriptions to annual memberships rather than qualifications.
 The list is not exhaustive): Association of Professional, Independent Chimney Sweeps, Chimney Sweep Academy, The Guild of Master Chimney Sweeps, Institute of Chimney Sweeps, National Association of Chimney Sweeps, National Chimney Sweeping Safety Association, Sweep Safe, Alternatively you could use a HETAS Approved Sweep.

 They may or may not be a qualified sweep, and may or may not be a member of one of the above sweeping associations.
 Or you could legally choose someone who is not qualified or a member of any of the above.

 Most industry professionals wouldn’t advise it, but it’s entirely up to you.
 It goes without saying that you should retain proof that your chimney has been swept, should you ever need to present it for any reason, such as an insurance claim.

 As you can see, things aren’t the same as first seen.
 But a mis-understanding has sort of developed and therefore it’ makes for difficulty in being properly informed and deciding what to do.